jonesrussell/timmins-west-mine-animation/bower_components/svg.js/README.md

 ### SVG.extend()
 SVG.js has a modular structure.
-It is very easy to add you own methods at different levels.
+It is very easy to add your own methods at different levels.
 Let's say we want to add a method to all shape types then we would add our method to SVG.Shape:

 ```javascript
 SVG.extend(SVG.Shape, {